-One of the best things about denim besides the wonderful shades of indigo is that it is hard wearing.
+One of the best things about denim besides the wonderful shades of indigo is that it is hard-wearing.
 This makes it a great fabric to repurpose into a blue jean rug.

 There is more than one way to make a blue jean rug.
 I have rounded up some of the cleverest and unique ways to make an upcycled denim rug.

 If like me you keep your family’s old jeans to repurpose and recycle I’m sure you will find a denim area rug tutorial that’s just right for you.

-Sewing denim can be difficult especially with the thick parts such as the seams and waistbands.
+Sewing denim can be difficult, especially with the thick parts such as the seams and waistbands.
 This tutorial gets around this by showing you how to make a no-sew blue jean rug.

 This beautiful rug involves making denim yarn from the legs of jeans and then weaving it.
 This denim rug would look great in a hallway.

 The hexagons give

 I think hexagons are a lovely way to showcase the different shades of denim.
 I used this same pattern effect when making an upcycled denim fabric pinboard.

 I love the shape of this gorgeous denim rug.
 It looks like a large ray of indigo sunshine!
 This rug is made mainly with the legs of old jeans.
 I would estimate about six pairs were used for this blue jean rug upcycle.